hmslima/sambahsacompletegrammar/sambahsa.md

 don't need to worry a lot about “es”, “hab” and “woid” since these verbs are irregular.

 I need to make a special comment about the verb “woid”.
 It means “to know”, but there is other verb with the same translation that is “gnoh”.
 The difference between “gnoh” and “woid” is that “gnoh” has a broader meaning than “woid”.
 “Gnoh” can be translated to “saber” and “conocer” (spanish), “wissen” and “kennen” (german), “savoir” and “connaître” (french), while “woid” only can be translated to “saber” (spanish/portuguese), “wissen” (german) or “savoir” (french).

-Taking the spanish words as reference: “saber” (both “woid” and “gnoh”) means that you have the knowing of a fact or information, like in “he knows when to leave” or “I know chinese”; “conocer” (only “gnoh”!) is for expressing the familiarity with someone, some place or something, like in “they know Oliver” or “I know Chile”.
+Taking the spanish words as reference: “saber” means that you have the knowing of a fact or information, like in “he knows when to leave” or “I know chinese”; “conocer” is for expressing the familiarity with someone, some place or something, like in “they know Oliver” or “I know Chile”.
+In a resume:

+**Woid –** “saber” / “wissen” / “savoir”

+**Kehgn –** “conocer” / “kennen” / “connaître”

+**Gnoh –** woid + kehgn

 PRESENT
 -------